tinymce/tinymce-docs/migration-from-4x.md

 ##### Removed Plugin Settings

-**textcolor_rows**: The textcolor plugin was removed and this setting is not required for its replacement.
+**textcolor_rows**: The textcolor plugin was removed and this setting is not required in TinyMCE 5.0.

 #### Changed Settings